 For people in Northern Ireland, the Disability Discrimination Act applies:

 The NHS Accessible Information Standard came into force in 2016 and should ensure blind and partially sighted people can access their health information in a format they can read.
 Our toolkit includes a guide to requesting health information in your format, template letters and general advice on raising a complaint.

 From September 2020, Web Accessibility Regulations build on existing obligations for public sector websites and apps to be accessible.
 And under the Equality Act 2010, service providers are required to make “reasonable adjustments” to the way they provide their services, which includes providing information in accessible formats.

 Our toolkit explains the current law as it applies to public and non-public websites.
 It outlines the steps you can take to complain about inaccessible websites and includes letter templates.

 Our network of campaign supporters work alongside regional campaign staff accross the UK to challenge inequality and work towards an accessible and inclusive society for all.
 Contact the campaigns team in your area or find out more about our current campaigns.

 Volunteer campaigning opportunities

-We have over 70 VCCs who adopt a more hands-on role and work alongside our Regional Campaigns Officers.
-VCCs fight for improvements to local services and also support our national campaigns.
-We offer training and provide opportunities for you to engage with other people with sight loss.
+Our Volunteer Campaign Coordinators push for improvements to local services and also support our national campaigns.
+We offer training and you'll meet other people with sight loss interested in campaigning.
 We'll work with you on campaign strategy and make sure you can reach decision makers.
-Look on the volunteering section of our website for campaigning roles, or contact us directly
+See our volunteer campaigning opportunities.